-We are not adverse to risk.
-Our capital springboards companies poised for growth and allows them to develop on their path to entering the next stage.
+We are not averse to risk.
+Our capital springboards companies poised for growth, allowing them to develop on their path to scale.

-Bringing ideas to scale requires patient and longterm partners.
-We enter opportunities we believe have significant potential to grow early stage markets.
+Bringing ideas to scale requires patience and longterm partners.
+We enter opportunities we believe have a significant potential to grow.

 We support change.
-Our grants provide organisations with a runway to test their ideas and validate their assumptions.
+Our grants provide runway for organizations to test their ideas and validate their assumptions.

 The Case For Her advocates for including menstrual health and pleasure in Sexual and Reproductive Health and Rights (SRHR) to reach Sustainable Development Goals 3, 4, 5, 6 and 17.

 In 2015, world leaders adopted the 2030 Agenda for Sustainable Development that aims to end poverty, tackle inequalities and combat climate change.
 When girls are more knowledgeable about their bodies and fertility, and able to effectively manage their menstrual hygiene, they may be more empowered and better equipped with the information, tools, and confidence necessary to manage their long term sexual and reproductive health, including family planning.